Highnam Court: History

-Highnam Court (pictured) is a 17th-century, Grade I listed building in Highnam, Gloucestershire, just north of the A40.
+Highnam Court is a 17th-century, Grade I listed building in Highnam, Gloucestershire, just north of the A40.
 The country house was built in 1658 for William Cooke, the son of Sir Robert Cooke, following damage to the original structure in the English Civil War.

 Following William Cooke's death in 1703, the estate was inherited by his son Edward Cooke.
 The latter was succeeded upon his death about 1724 by his son Dennis Cooke.
 After Dennis Cooke's demise in 1747, Highnam Court was inherited by his sisters.
 The manor underwent improvements of its interior in the 18th century for owner Sir John Guise, 1st Baronet, the son of one of Dennis Cooke's sisters.
 Further alterations were made in the early 19th century for his son and successor, Sir Berkeley William Guise, 2nd Baronet.
 Following his death in 1834, his brother, Sir John Wright Guise, was heir to the estate.

 Thomas Gambier-Parry purchased the estate from Guise in 1838.
 Architect Lewis Vulliamy renovated the house for him in 1840 and 1855.
 Changes included the construction of a single-story wing across the rear of the manor, as well as the extension of a service wing which dated to the early 19th century.
 Further renovations by David Brandon in 1869 were also performed on behalf of Gambier-Parry, and included a billiard room.